2021 Leventis Conference

 The revolution of the Greek-speaking, Orthodox Christian subjects of the Ottoman empire in 1821 was accompanied by declarations of national independence inspired by the recent revolutions in the Americas and France.
 The Greek Revolution was the first of its kind to be successful on European soil, and led to international recognition for Greece as an independent, sovereign state in 1830.
 In this way, the story of Greece as a modern nation-state begins, and also a new chapter in the history of our continent, as the era of multi-national empires slowly gave way, over the next two centuries, to an era dominated by the self-determination of nation-states.

-In the year that marks the bicentenary of the start of that revolution, events are taking place around the world and in the UK to commemorate this turning-point in a history that can be traced back through three and a half millennia.
+This year marks the bicentenary of the start of that revolution and events are taking place around the world and in the UK to commemorate this turning-point in a history that can be traced back through three and a half millennia.

-This conference, held under the auspices of the A. G. Leventis Visiting Professorship in Greek, and forming part of Edinburgh’s biennial series of international conferences on Hellenic studies, will bring together scholars from around the world and a range of academic disciplines to re-assess the nature and significance of the Greek Revolution from the perspective of the twenty-first century and of a city and a nation that geographically lie at the opposite end of Europe from Greece, and have often been compared, namely Edinburgh (the ‘Athens of the North’) and Scotland.
+Our conference, held under the auspices of the A. G. Leventis Visiting Professorship in Greek, and forming part of Edinburgh’s biennial series of international conferences on Hellenic studies, brings together scholars from around the world and a range of academic disciplines to re-assess the nature and significance of the Greek Revolution from the perspective of the twenty-first century and of a city that geographically lies at the opposite end of Europe from Greece, namely Edinburgh, the ‘Athens of the North’.

-Confirmed speakers include Thomas Ahnert (Edinburgh), Iain Gordon Brown (NLS), Julia Chatzipanagioti-Sangmeister (University of Cyprus), Richard Clogg (Oxford), Ioannis Evrigenis (Tufts), Lucien Frary (Rider University), Alasdair Grant (Edinburgh), Constanze Güthenke (Oxford), Paschalis Kitromilides (Athens), Vassiliki Kolocotroni (Glasgow), Sanja Perović (KCL), Alexia Petsalis-Diomidis (St Andrews), Christine Philliou (Berkeley), Gonda Van Steen (KCL), Nassia Yakovaki (Athens), Matteo Zaccarini (Edinburgh), Simon Zenios (UCLA).
+Confirmed speakers include Thomas Ahnert (Edinburgh), Iain Gordon Brown (NLS), Richard Clogg (Oxford), Tolga Esmer (CEU Vienna), Ioannis Evrigenis (Tufts), Lucien Frary (Rider University), Alasdair Grant (Edinburgh & Hamburg), Constanze Güthenke (Oxford), Yannis Hamilakis (Brown), Paschalis Kitromilides (Athens), Vassiliki Kolocotroni (Glasgow), Sanja Perović (KCL), Alexia Petsalis-Diomidis (St Andrews), Christine Philliou (Berkeley), Gonda Van Steen (KCL), Matteo Zaccarini (Bologna/Edinburgh) and Simon Zenios (UCLA).

-The conference will be accompanied by a major exhibition in the University Library, 'Edina/Athena: The Greek Revolution and the Athens of the North, 1821–2021’ from 29 October 2021 to 29 January 2022, and other events.
+The conference is accompanied by an exhibition in the University Library exhibition gallery, ‘Edina/Athena: The Greek Revolution and the Athens of the North, 1821–2021’ from 29 October 2021 to 29 January 2022, and a series of engagement events.